mjeanroy/node-maven-plugin/README.md

 This plugin allow you to run `npm` commands into your maven project.

+Since version 0.1.3, this plugin can also use `yarn` instead of `npm`.

 ### Why ?

 Most npm project are standards and define some classic phase:
-- Dependencies installation (npm and probably bower dependencies).
+- Dependencies installation (npm/yarn and maybe bower dependencies).
-- Clean previous build files.
+- Clean previous build files (using `rimraf`, `del`, etc.).
 - Linting (using tools such as `jshint`, `eslint`, `csslint`, etc.).
 - Tests (using `karma`, `jest` or anything else).
-- Integration tests (maybe `protactor`?).
+- Integration tests (with `protactor`, `webdriver.io` or any other functional testing framework).
-- Building (concatenation, minification, transpilation, etc.).
+- Building (concatenation, minification, transpilation, etc. with `webpack` or any other module bundler).

 These steps can be easily integrated into the build lifecycle of maven: